Tasmanian University Student Association: 1980–2000: rolling along

+Merger with the Student Association Incorporated

+The Student Association Incorporated was a separate student union serving the Launceston and Burnie campuses before 1 April 2008, when it merged with the Tasmania University Union.

 Recent history

 As it has throughout its history, the TUU has organised campaigns around many divisive issues, including university restructures, student welfare issues, the introduction of voluntary student unionism in 2006, and the use of compulsory student fees collected under the Higher Education Legislation Amendment (Student Services and Amenities) Act in 2012.

 In 2011, the bulk of the commercial operations (including catering, retail, and housing services) offered on campus by the TUU were sold to the University.
 At the time, this decision by the BoM to sell the commercial assets was viewed as controversial, and reinvigorated student interest in the TUU and its operations.
 In light of these significant changes to the Union, the TUU has commenced a process of constitutional review in 2012.

 In 2017, the Union began a strategic review process that would lead to the most significant overhaul of the TUU in nearly a decade.
 In March 2018, Togatus published a special edition, reporting on the findings and recommendations of the review.
 The review called for sweeping reform of the Union’s structure and services.
 A series of systemic structural issues within the TUU were identified, with the review concluding that the organisation is not transparent, and fails to represent students.

 Following a strategic review, significant reforms for the organisation were announced.
 Togatus reported the number of student representative positions within the existing structure of the TUU would be almost halved from 49 to 27, with the Education and Postgraduate councils dissolved and a new student council developed, formed of representatives from each of the University of Tasmania’s (UTas) course areas.
 The Tasmania University Student Council (TUSC) was founded to balance out the reduction of positions and better convey academic concerns from students.